 Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-Postnatal care, including a home health care visit following delivery 20% coinsurance Please note: One home health visit is covered if it occurs within 4 days of discharge.
+Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of hospital stay. a.
+Hospital services, including room and board charges 20% coinsurance b.
+Professional services while at a hospital 20% coinsurance Postnatal care, including a home health care visit following delivery 20% coinsurance Please note: One home health visit is covered if it occurs within 4 days of discharge.
 If services are received after 4 days, please refer to Home Health Care for benefits.
 O. Medical-Related Dental Charges for medical facilities and general anesthesia services that are: 20% coinsurance a.
 Recommended by a network physician; and b.
 Received during a dental procedure; and c.
 Provided to a member who: i.
 Is a child under age eight; or ii.
 Is severely disabled; or iii.
 Has a condition and requires hospitalization or general anesthesia for dental care treatment Accident-related dental services to treat an injury to sound, natural teeth and to repair (not replace) sound, natural teeth.
-The following conditions apply: 20% coinsurance Coverage is limited to services received within 12 months of the date of the
+20% coinsurance

-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica. injury Please note: A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+The following conditions apply: Coverage is limited to services received within 12 months of the date of the injury Please note: A sound natural tooth means a tooth (including supporting structures) that is free from disease that would prevent continual function of the tooth for at least one year.
 In case of primary baby teeth, the tooth must have a life expectancy of one year.
-P. Mental Health Office visits, including evaluations, diagnostic and treatment services 20% coinsurance 2.
-Intensive outpatient programs 20% coinsurance Inpatient services, including residential treatment services a.
-Room and board 20% coinsurance b.
-Hospital or facility-based professional services 20% coinsurance c.
-Attending psychiatrist services 20% coinsurance d.
-Partial program 20% coinsurance Q. Office Visits Please note: This benefit does not include services received from locations using "hospital-based outpatient billing" practices.
-The most specific and appropriate benefit in this Policy will apply for each service received at that type of provider.
-If you are unsure if your provider uses these billing practices,
+P. Mental Health Office visits, including evaluations, diagnostic and treatment services 20% coinsurance Please note: Some services received during a mental health office visit may be covered under another benefit in this section.
+The most specific and appropriate benefit will apply for each service received during a mental health office visit.
+2. Intensive outpatient programs 20% coinsurance 3.
+Intensive behavioral and developmental therapy for the treatment of autism spectrum disorders for members under the age of 21 when provided in accordance with an individualized treatment plan prescribed by the member's treating physician or mental health professional.
+An example of this type of service is Applied Behavioral Analysis (ABA).
+20% coinsurance Inpatient services, including residential treatment services a.
+Room and board 20% coinsurance